-Upon discovering the event, The Society moved quickly to investigate and respond to the incident, assess the security of The Society systems, and notify potentially affected individuals.
-The Society is also working to implement additional safeguards and training to its employees.
+Upon discovering the event, ACEP moved quickly to investigate and respond to the incident, assess the security of ACEP systems, and notify potentially affected individuals.
+Specifically, ACEP disabled payment card transactions and rebuilt its e-commerce servers in a secure environment.
+ACEP also provided notice to the payment card brands, its payment card processor, and is notifying the impacted cardholders.

-Additionally, The Society is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
-The Society is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+ACEP is advising the impacted individuals to remain vigilant for fraudulent charges or misuse by monitoring their payment card accounts and encouraging cardholders to promptly report unauthorized or suspicious activity to their bank, credit union, or credit card company.
+ACEP is providing individuals with information, generally, on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+ACEP is also notifying the consumer reporting agencies and other state regulators as necessary.